 Other proofs of your intention to leave Thailand in 15 days, such as your trip plan and international bus or train ticket, can be accepted too.

-Get a really good flight deal for your trip to Thailand here: Cheap Flight Deals.
+Get a really good flight deal for your trip to/from Thailand here: Cheap Flight Deals.

 You need to have a hotel or apartment address in Thailand that can be verified.
-Recently they started to ask for the proof of accommodation as well, so a printed hotel booking voucher or booking confirmation on your smartphone might be needed when applying for Thai Visa on Arrival in Bangkok.
+Recently they started to ask for the proof of accommodation as well, so a printed hotel booking voucher is needed when applying for Thai Visa on Arrival at Suvarnabhumi Airport.

-Thai Visa on Arrival fee is 2,000 THB.
+Bangkok Visa on Arrival fee is 2,000 THB.
 The fee must be paid in cash and Thai currency only.
-You can exchange your cash at one of currency exchange booths in the hall before Visa on Arrival counters.
+You can exchange your cash at one of currency exchange booths in the hall just before Visa on Arrival counters.

-Change here only the amount needed for paying the fee (about 60 EUR or 70 USD per person) as you can get much better currency exchange rates at Suvarnabhumi Airport.
+We recommend exchanging only the amount needed for paying the Visa on Arrival fee (about 60 EUR or 70 USD per person) here, as you can get much better currency exchange rates at Suvarnabhumi Airport.

 A proof of appropriate means of living